 Definition and origin of coenzyme Q10

 Q10, also known as ubiquinone, is a powerful antioxidant produced naturally by the human body.
-It is mainly found in the mitochondria, the "energy powerhouses" of cells.
-The strong presence of this coenzyme helps convert fats and sugars into usable energy.
+It is found mainly in the mitochondria, the “energy power plants” of cells.
+The high presence of this coenzyme enables fats and sugars to be converted into energy that can be used by our bodies.

 Role in cellular energy production

 The main role of coenzyme Q10 is to facilitate the production of adenosine triphosphate (ATP), the fundamental unit of energy used by cells.
-It acts as an electron transporter in the mitochondrial respiratory chain, essential for ATP production.
-Without an adequate supply of Q10, our cells would have difficulty producing enough energy to function properly.
+It acts as an electron transporter in the mitochondrial respiratory chain, which is essential for ATP production.
+Without an adequate quantity of Q10, our cells would have difficulty producing enough energy to function properly.

 Health benefits of coenzyme Q10